Video: Interview – Part 1: Quest Software

 Efficiency and Effectiveness at Work [Video]

-How can we be both efficient and effective in our day to day life and career – aimed at the SQL Server professional, but good for anyone.
+In this vblog entry on www.SQLServerPedia.com shows SQL Server expert Kevin Kline discussing his views on how to be both efficient and effective in your day to day and career - aimed at the SQL Server professional, but good for anyone.
+Originally posted August 08, 2008. … [Read more...]

 DBTA: Growing Like Weeds – Explosive SQL Server Grassroots Growth